 Operations within the City's Stormwater Management Program, including development and implementation of the MS4 plan, is completely funded by user fees, which are billed on a monthly basis.
 In 2004, the City Council adopted ordinance 2004-14, a stormwater utility ordinance to establish and implement a stormwater utility fee.
 Single family residences are charged a flat fee based on average amounts of impervious area.
-This fee constitutes a equivalent service unit (ESU).
+This fee constitutes an equivalent service unit (ESU).
 All non-single family residential parcels pay a multiple of this equivalent service unit.
 The multiple factor, expressed in ESUs, is calculated by dividing total square feet of impervious surface by three thousand five hundred (3,500) square feet, rounded to the nearest whole number.
 Ordinance 2004-14 is available on the Washington City website and provides additional information on stormwater utility fees. www.WashingtonCity.org

 Washington City charges a \$6.80 stormwater utility fee for single family residences.
-All non-single family residences pay a multiple of this rate based off amounts of impervious surface area.
-As illustrated in Figure 1.2, the City has the second lowest drainage user fee in the urbanized area.
+All non-single family residences pay a multiple of this rate based on amounts of impervious surface area.
+As illustrated in Figure 1.2, the City has the second lowest drainage user fee in the urbanized area which includes Washington City, St George, Santa Clara, and Ivins.